xjtushujun/meta-weight-net/README.md

 The default network structure is WRN-28-10, if you want to train with ResNet32 model, please reset the learning rate delay policy.

+##Acknowledgements
+We thank the Pytorch implementation on glc(https://github.com/mmazeika/glc) and learning-to-reweight-examples(https://github.com/danieltan07/learning-to-reweight-examples).

 Contact: Jun Shu (xjtushujun@gmail.com); Deyu Meng(dymeng@mail.xjtu.edu.cn).